tolulope-ogundipe/Applied_Molecular_Diagnostics/README.md

 # Applied_Molecular_Diagnostics
-Laboratory workflows and quality-oriented documentation in molecular diagnostics, microbiome analysis, and food safety
+Documentation of Laboratory workflows and quality-oriented documentation in molecular diagnostics, microbiome analysis, and food safety